bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

 Following are styles recognized by NITRILE:

-+ text:flushleft
-+ text:flushright
-+ text:center
++ text:s
-+ text:smaller
++ text:i
-+ text:oblique
++ text:b
-+ text:flushright smaller oblique
++ text:t
++ text:s i b t

-  The "textalign" is designed to hold a list of options each of which expressing an option for text.
+  The "text" key is designed to hold a list of options each of which expressing an option for text.
 Note that some of them are mutually exclusive.